daramaneckaa/daramaneckaa/README.md

 1	Chrome version 138.0.7204.101|
 2	macOS Sequoia 15.5 (24F74)|
 3	User is logged into the application|
-4	The post already has 5 likes displayed|

 **Step to reproduce**
 |Step Details|Expected Results| Pass/Failed |